parevalo/measures_collector/installation.md

 print(image.getInfo())
 ```

-You should se the metadata for an image
+You should see the metadata for an image

 # Step 6: Run the notebook